bids-standard/bids-specification/src/04-modality-specific-files/10-microscopy.md

         sub-01_sample-01_chunk-06_<modality_suffix>.json
 ```
 The index number can be assigned arbitrarily and, in the case of "ordered" chunks, the chunks'
-position relative to one another SHOULD be defined by an affine transformation matrix in the JSON
+positions relative to one another SHOULD be defined by an affine transformation matrix in the JSON
-sidecar file of each chunk, as described in [Chunk Tranformations](10-microscopy.md#chunk-transformations).
+sidecar file of each chunk, as described in [Chunk Transformations](10-microscopy.md#chunk-transformations).

 In this example, the JSON metadata is different for each chunk of `sub-01_sample-01`.
 JSON metadata may be defined per sample or per chunk as appropriate, as per the